xsf/xmpp.org/content/blog/newsletter/2025-11-05-newsletter.md

 ## XMPP Public channels

 New rooms and public channels are created on a daily basis on the XMPP network.
-So, if you are on the look out for new and exciting public channels to join, make sure to check out the [Public Channel Search Engine](https://search.jabber.network/search) to find out groups or communities that share your interests!
+So, if you are on the lookout for new and exciting public channels to join, make sure to check out the [Public Channel Search Engine](https://search.jabber.network/search) to find out groups or communities that share your interests!

 - If you want to list all the channels, you can find them [here](https://search.jabber.network).
 - If you are interested on something in particular, [look by tag](https://search.jabber.network/tags/)!
 - If you only want to list rooms in a particular language just add `lang:xx` in the search box, like in this example for the [Spanish language](https://search.jabber.network/search?q=lang%3Aes&f=y&sinaddr=on&sindescr=on&sinname=on).
-Just make sure to replace `es` for your desired language (like `lang:fr`, `lang:de`, `lang:pt` and so on).
+Just make sure to replace `es` by your desired language (like `lang:fr`, `lang:de`, `lang:pt` and so on).

 ## Spread the news